• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On October 27 of 1837

 William Pennington, a member of the Whig party, is sworn in as the 13th governor of New Jersey and subsequently would be elected to seven successive single-year terms.
-He is later elected as a Republican to the US House of Representatives and serves as Speaker of the House during his single term from 1859 to 1861.
+He is later elected as a Republican to the US House of Representatives and serves as Speaker of the House during his single term from 1859 to 1861 as the nation heads to Civil War.

 On October 29 of 2012